• Skip to primary navigation

 Why do bread recipes call for a range of flour?

-Yeast bread recipes rarely list an exact amount of flour needed in the ingredients.
+Yeast bread recipes rarely list the exact amount of flour needed in the ingredients.
 Instead, a range is listed - 3 ½ - 4 cups of flour.
 When making bread, the amount of flour varies from time to time.
-This depends on many factors - humidity in the air, exact measurements of liquids and flour, how compacted the flour is and more.
+This depends on many factors - humidity in the air, exact measurements of liquids and flour, how compact the flour is, and more.

 When making bread always add flour in small increments.
 Stop adding when you reach the final cup of flour.
 Gradually add flour until the dough comes together and forms a ball.
 Dough will still be a bit tacky, but not sticky.
 Be careful to not add too much flour or dough will become dry.